jonlpersson/ed-latimore/site/_posts/2022-04-05-how-to-be-patient-in-a-relationship.md

 * Journal your thoughts to work through past traumas and hangups
 * Practice yoga so you can recognize when emotions arise in your body and learn to let go
 * Take time out to celebrate and appreciate yourself
-* Practice meditation to help with calmness, stress relief, and decision making<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>
+* Practice meditation to help with calmness, stress relief, and decision making<sup>[2](#fn:2){: .footnote rel="footnote"}</sup>
 * Use prayer and affirmations to train faith and belief in a purpose larger than yourself.

 ## Work your body to work your mind

 Every grown man should be in a sport or activity that trains the body.

-In fact, men that train experience lower stress hormones like adrenaline and cortisol.<sup><a class="footnote" rel="footnote" href="#fn:3">3</a></sup> A reduction of these hormones can make you more patient, less fearful, and less reactive.
+In fact, men that train experience lower stress hormones like adrenaline and cortisol.<sup>[3](#fn:3){: .footnote rel="footnote"}</sup> A reduction of these hormones can make you more patient, less fearful, and less reactive.
 Working out also produces neurochemicals that help you think your way through problems:

 * Neurotransmitters that help your thinking
 * Endorphins that improve your mood